So you want to learn Jedi meditation, do you? Welcome then, padawan, to your first lesson in the most foundational aspect of being a Jedi: meditation.

 For the moment, though, just take a moment and breathe.
 Like the ones Master Yoda takes, small steps still get you where you’re going in the end.

-Try it out, and then let me know how meditating works for you.
-And be sure not to miss your next lesson: Long Distance Hiking for Padawans.
+Try it out, feel the Force flowing through you, and then let me know it went.
+After that, be sure not to miss your next lesson: Long-Distance Hiking for Padawans.